Ol' Rip the Horned Toad: National fame

 Calvin Coolidge inspected Ol' Rip at the White House.
 He declined to touch Ol' Rip, but he stroked the lizard with his spectacles.

-Due to the extensive media coverage, Ol' Rip became a national celebrity.
+Due to the extensive media coverage, Old Rip became a national celebrity.
 The docile lizard was transported to Dallas, Texas, for public exhibition by Will Wood, the same individual who purportedly found the specimen as a boy in 1897.
-After a public outcry by Eastland inhabitants and profit-hungry business people over removing the famous creature from their otherwise nondescript and insignificant town, Wood returned Ol' Rip to Eastland.
+After a public outcry by Eastland inhabitants and profit-hungry business people over removing the famous creature from their otherwise nondescript and insignificant town, Wood returned Old Rip to Eastland.
 Dallas exhibitors promptly sued Wood for for alleged breach of contract.

-After this incident, Ol' Rip went on a national tour, and forty thousand spectators viewed him at the Zoological Gardens in St. Louis, Missouri.
-Later that same year in New York City, motion pictures were produced with Will Wood introducing Ol' Rip, and "a bug-catcher was paid each for insects that the frog devoured to please the cameraman".
+After this incident, Old Rip went on a national tour, and forty thousand spectators viewed him at the Zoological Gardens in St. Louis, Missouri.
+Later that same year in New York City, motion pictures were produced with Will Wood introducing Old Rip, and "a bug-catcher was paid each for insects that the frog devoured to please the cameraman".

 The peak of Rip's fame occurred in May 1928 when, during his national tour, the lizard was transported to Washington, D.C., where Texas senator Earle Bradford Mayfield presented the specimen to President Calvin Coolidge.
 A bemused Coolidge purportedly declined to touch the horned toad and merely nudged it with his spectacles.
 A newspaper article reported the incident:

 President Coolidge asked numerous questions concerning his celebrated guest; stroked the frog's back with his horn-rimmed glasses, and then President and Old Rip gazed steadily at each other for a full minute without a sound—Silent Cal had met his match.